bradleyeckert/hermes/docs/hermes.md

 A challenge to set a random IV
 Authenticated message(s)

 File-like streaming is used for writing.
 Creating the file writes the boilerplate and challenge.
 Writing to the file appends a block at a time to the output.
-Every 1024 blocks, the message HMAC is written and a new message is begun.
+Every 256 blocks, the message HMAC is written and a new message is begun.
 Closing the file saves any remaining data in the block and writes the HMAC.

-File reading is a little more tricky due to the need to scan for `12` markers.
-Padding could be added to put the `12`s on 512-byte boundaries.
+File reading is designed for decryption of each message in sequence, dependent on a sufficiently large receive buffer.

+## To do

+Put buffer block sizes in the port context instead as #defines.
+A file I/O port will need a bigger RX buffer.
+The size units are 64-byte blocks, so an 8-bit block size allows up to a 16KB buffer.